Skip to main content

 const scanner = await scanbotSDK.createTextPatternScanner(configuration);

-You should store the Data Scanner object in a globally accessible location, as additional Data Scanner actions are functions of that object.
+You should store the scanner object in a variable, as additional scanner actions are functions of that object.

-To handle Data Scanner results, ScanbotSDK offers the following convenient methods to pause and resume detection while you are processing the data on your side:
+To improve the handling scanner results, ScanbotSDK offers the following convenience functions to pause and resume detection while you are processing the data on your side:

 Switching between the front and rear camera